Image courtesy of British Library Photostream

 "You must be the reporter.
 Come on in."

 He was wearing a t-shirt, and his tattoos, mostly traditional Sailor Jerry types—ships and mermaids and waves, anchors—flowed down to the bones of his knuckles and bled upward from his collar onto his cheeks, across his nose and forehead.
 They were faded but probably looked old the day he got them.
 In the picture from the freak show, he had been shaved bald, but now he had smooth, light brown hair and a curly beard.
-I think he'd be happy if I added that he still looked great, Principessa.
+I think he'd be happy if I added he still looked great, Principessa.

 He offered me water and brought a San Pellegrino with a slice of orange, saying, "The heat down here gets to a lot of people."